Azure/webapps-container-deploy/README.md

+ ***IMPORTANT NOTICE:***

+***This action is ARCHIVED and will not receive any updates.
+Please update your existing workflows to use the action azure/webapps-deploy@v2 which can deploy to both Webapps and Webapp for containers.
+Refer to https://github.com/Azure/webapps-deploy for more details about the action.***
+***For example, the action `azure/webapps-container-deploy@v1` should be replaced with `azure/webapps-deploy@v2` in your workflows.***

 # GitHub Action for deploying to Azure Web App for Containers

 [GitHub Actions](https://help.github.com/en/articles/about-github-actions) gives you the flexibility to build an automated software development lifecycle workflow.